WebCAT is our Web-based Connectivity Assessment Toolkit. The toolkit contains two ways of measuring transport connectivity:

 You can enter an address, postcode or map coordinates (Easting and Northing) in the search line on the top left side of the screen.
 The map will automatically zoom into the selected location, or present several options if the search may refer to several different places.
 You can also click on a different location on the map to move to that location.

 When a pointing hand icon is shown, you can hold the mouse down and pan across the window to select a new location.
-To select a new location, click the pointer anywhere on the map.
-You can also use the 4 navigation buttons to pan across the map.

 Once you have made a selection on the map, you can toggle between the PTAL and TIM using the PTAL and TIM buttons.